 Tom grew up in Michigan’s Upper Peninsula, so he’s proud to be a Yooper.
 In his spare time, if he’s not on the basketball or tennis court with some of the PHC students, he’s out enjoying the traditions of hunting and firearms he grew up with back home.

 As the Alumni Affairs Coordinator, Lillie Schmidt is responsible for supporting the Patrick Henry College’s growing alumni community and the PHC Alumni Association.
 She is focused on partnering with alumni in their lives and careers through communications, events, and relationship building.

-Prior to joining the Advancement team, Lillie taught for seven years in K-12 academics, writing curriculum and facilitating engaging learning activities for classes such as History and the Creative Liteary Arts.
+Prior to joining the Advancement team, Lillie taught for seven years in K-12 academics, writing curriculum and facilitating engaging learning activities for classes such as History and the Creative Literary Arts.
 In the educational theater program, she produced and directed both plays and musicals across the grade levels.
 Lillie is a nationally licensed soccer coach with over a decade of experience in both travel and recreational programs.
-She recently finished her Master’s of Education with Ashland University.
+She received her M.Ed. from Ashland University.

 Lillie graduated from PHC in 2010 with a major in Literature.
 While a student, Lillie was a co-founder of the Student Ambassador program, a Resident Assistant, played on the women’s intercollegiate soccer team, and was a board member for PHC’s student theater group, Eden Troupe, participating in many of the productions including co-directing Peter Pan: The Musical her senior year.

 Elias Gannage is the Advancement Services Coordinator, managing the back-end of the donor database and whose responsibilities include much of the nitty-gritty that keeps the office running: handling checks, processing mailings, generating reports, etc.